 The name penguin is from two old Welsh names meaning, “white head”.
 Seafarers in past centuries evidently were thinking of the flightless (now extinct) great auk of the North Atlantic, which had much white on its head.
 Penguins and great auks resemble one another, but otherwise are unrelated.

 Only a few species reside year-round in the high latitudes close to Antarctica; they include some gulls, terns, penguins, cormorants, and petrels.
 Most move to sub Antarctic seas in winter.
 A few flying birds travel to the Northern Hemisphere.

 Southern kelp gulls retain their primitive mollusc-feeding behaviour and other life styles only in Antarctica, where pristine conditions prevail.
 In Southern Hemisphere areas of modern agriculture and industrialisation, their lives are dramatically different, as they have largely become dependent on human refuse for food.
 Sadly, even in Antarctica they learn quickly to rely for food on open dumps and hand feeding.

 Antarctica limpets are one of few large molluscs among a sparse of invertebrate animal assemblage able to overcome the scouring action of moving ice in the shore zone, where kelp gulls depend on them year-round.
 Distributions of kelp gulls and limpets are closely linked.

 Antarctic grass, one of the only two species of flowering plants, grows in the Antarctic Peninsula area.
 Skuas and especially gulls use it for nests.
 Penguins nesting close by make their nests of small stones.
 The Antarctic convergence is the oceanic area where cold waters flowing northward meet and under run warmer, southward flowing water.

-This area, as well as the northern edge of the sea ice, can be particularly productive for marine life, and birds sometimes are seen in large numbers their.
+This area, as well as the northern edge of the sea ice, can be particularly productive for marine life, and birds sometimes are seen in large numbers there.